Anderson-Lai/skyblock-pricing/docs/usage.md

 ## Using the library

-This library exposes 3 main header files you can use: pricinglibrary.h, timing.h, conversions.h, and in a sense, item.h, although you should never #include it unless you absolutely understand what you are doing (auctionhouse.h should almost never be #include 'd, as its API can be used through other, much easier-to-use APIs found in this library).
+This library exposes 3 main header files you can use: pricinglibrary.h, timing.h, and conversions.h.

 ### pricinglibrary.h